DiegoDuenez/menu.js/README.md

 openAndCloseWith

 * @String
-* In this property you will define which element with a certain class (.class) or a certain id (#id) will close and open your menu.
+* In this property you will define which element with a certain class (.class), certain id (#id) or a certain tag will open and close your menu.

 ```javascript
     Menu = new Menu({options: {openAndCloseWith: '.mybutton'}})